aginnovationaustralia/emissions-calculators/README.md

 The emissions-calculators project aims to make it easy to calculate carbon emissions using the [Greenhouse Accounting Framework (GAF) Tools for Australian Primary Industries](https://piccc.org.au/resources/Tools.html).
 It is developed and maintained by [Agricultural Innovation Australia](https://aginnovationaustralia.com.au).

 The project implements the GAF tools as a javascript package that can be readily imported and used for calculations.
 The calculators are also available as an API as part of the [Environmental Accounting Platform (EAP)](https://www.aiaeap.com/).
+Implementation of these tools is a key aspect of delivering the [Improving Consistency of On-farm Emissions Estimates](https://www.agriculture.gov.au/agriculture-land/farm-food-drought/climatechange/greenhouse-gas-accounting/grant-program) grant program.

 # Installation